dotnet/core/roadmap.md

 The .NET Core roadmap communicates project priorities for evolving and extending the scope of the product.
 New product experiences and features will include changes in various [layers of the product](Documentation/core-repos.md), in some combination of the runtime, framework, language compilers and tools.
 Each component may have its own component-level roadmap that will available in the repo for that component.

-The .NET Core team is currently focussed on Web and console apps.
-We encourage the community to work with us to improve web and console apps and to extend .NET Core for other scenarios.
+The .NET Core team is currently focussed on Web, Cloud, Microservices, Containers, and Console applications.
+We encourage the community to work with us to improve .NET Core for these scenarios and extend it for others.

 ## Released Versions